PLACEHOLDER

 Wilkinsburg, PA

-In the subfield of surface mining, the term interburden is used to describe material situated between seams of economically valuable ore.
-In this exhibition by the same name, Cielo Saucedo and Jerome Sicard depart from the concept of interburden in their exploration of Western Pennsylvania’s economic shift from coal and steel to healthcare and technology.
+In the subfield of surface mining, the term interburden is used to describe material situated between seams of valuable ore.
+In this exhibition by the same name, Cielo Saucedo and Jerome Sicard explore Western Pennsylvania’s economic "interburden" — the period of transition from its historic economy of coal and steel to its present economy of healthcare and technology.
 Focusing on the mythology used to legitimize this transition, the artists both expand and reveal the narratives upon which Pittsburgh’s contemporary economy relies.